 29 And Moses said unto him, Enviest thou for my sake? would God that all the LORD’S people were prophets, and that the LORD would put his spirit upon them!

 God took of the spirit that was on Moses and placed some on the 70 elders.
 It does appear to signify some sort of transference.
 But it must be noted that in this instance, Moses laid hands on no one.
 It was purely an act of God to sanction and anoint these 70 men to help Moses.
 Secondly 2 elders who were not even invited to the Tent of Meeting also received of the Spirit.
 God freely gives His Spirit and he uses different means to do it.
+Sometimes God uses the laying on of hands, sometimes He uses other means.
+In all cases, the transfer is not from person to person, but from God to person.

 18 And the LORD said unto Moses, Take thee Joshua the son of Nun, a man in whom is the spirit, and lay thine hand upon him;